top of page

 Strangely, this place felt incredibly familiar and comfortable.
 We were also quite overwhelmed with emotion and excitement at this point.

-Going back inside after about four hours of wandering the entire building, the party is winding down, and they offer us a bit to eat.
+Going back inside after about four hours of wandering the entire building, the party is winding down, and they offer us a bite to eat.
 The party looked to be catered, and they were even asking if we would like to take some with us.
-We exchanged contact information with Robert and the other gentleman who had lived in Nathaniel’s house (I forget his name).
+We exchanged contact information with Robert and the other gentleman who had lived in Nathaniel’s house.
 We all got a hug and a big thank you all around.
 Everyone seemed purely delighted to meet.
-Emily and I are definitely going to join the Black Tavern Historical Society as members now.
+Emily and I are definitely going to join the Black Tavern Historical Society as members.

-Emily shows me the picture of the sign that she took in the backyard.
+As we were departing, Emily showed me the photo of the sign she had taken in the backyard.

 Comments